sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

   </tr>
   <tr>
     <td>Unsubscribe</td>
-    <td>Allows you to insert preset Sender information and unsubscribe links into your email.
-SendGrid recommends using this module to remain CAN-SPAM compliant.</td>
+    <td>This module is pre-populated with your sender information and unsubscribe links which are required in order to be compliant with anti-spam laws.</td>
     <td>Background color, padding, line height, font, font size, link color, alignment, Address Line, Unsubscribe Settings.</td>
   </tr>
 </table>